K-12 Standard Response Protocol Toolkit

 Identification and marking of facility shelter areas.

-Shelter drills should be held twice a year: once for a Shelter-in-Place (for hazmat) and once for Shelter in Severe Weather.
+In Texas, Shelter drills must be held twice per school year: once for Shelter-in-Place for Hazmat and once for Shelter in Severe Weather.

 Plain Language Act